bfortuner/ml-glossary/docs/linear_regression.rst

        \frac{1}{N} \sum -2(y_i - (mx_i + b)) \\
       \end{bmatrix}

-**Code**
+.. rubric:: Code

 To solve for the gradient, we iterate through our data points using our new weight and bias values and take the average of the partial derivatives.
 The resulting gradient tells us the slope of our cost function at our current position (i.e. weight and bias) and the direction we should update to reduce our cost function (we move in the direction opposite the gradient).
-The size of our update is controlled by the `Learning rate`_ (link to gradient descent).
+The size of our update is controlled by the :ref:`learning rate <glossary_learning_rate>`.

 ::